 The Good Shepherd Family of Schools was opened in response to a request for primary and secondary English-medium education previously only available to privileged classes of people in expensive private English-medium institutions.
 The Good Shepherd Schools strategy is unique in implementing a four-pillared approach to achieve holistic community transformation and includes elements in education, healthcare, economic development, and justice and advocacy.

-The first of the Good Shepherd Schools opened in 1998, with the full project gaining momentum in 2001.
+The first of the Good Shepherd Schools opened around the turn of the century, with the full project gaining momentum in 2001.
 The initial goal was to begin schools starting at the primary level and extending up to the secondary level across the nation in 100 centers.
 This goal was achieved in 2010.
 Today, in 2012, there are 107 schools across the country with over 26,000 students.